 4. Box n Sticks

-Situated at the bustling Kampong Glam area, Box n Sticks is a humble izakaya that has held its weight for close to a decade.
+Situated in the bustling Kampong Glam area, Box n Sticks is a humble izakaya that has held its weight for close to a decade.

-If you’re a fan of spice, consider getting their Spicy Aburi Seafood Maki (S$18.90).
-This delicious bowl comes with prawn tempura, crabstick, torched salmon, as well as a house-made sauce derived from a blend of chillies.
+If you’re a fan of spice, consider getting its Spicy Aburi Seafood Maki (S$18.90).
+This delicious plate comes with prawn tempura, crabstick, torched salmon, as well as a house-made sauce derived from a blend of chillies.

-For the steam bun lovers, opt for their Signature Buta Kakuni Buns (S$9.80).
+For the steam bun lovers, opt for its Signature Buta Kakuni Buns (S$10.80).
 These pillowy white buns are served as threes on a skewer, with chunks of tender pork belly placed in the middle.
 What makes it even tastier is a bowl of thick, caramelised sauce served on the side, which you can use to slather the buns in for an extra burst of flavour.

 Box n Sticks is an izakaya for a reason.
 If your intention is to have at least a beer or two while there, be sure to check with the staff on their Rollin Good Times offer.
 The promotion goes like this: Simply order a jug of beer and roll three dice at once.

-If you’re lucky enough to score three of the same number, you’ll get 40% of your beer jugs.
-If you manage to get straight ascending digits on the other hand, you’ll get 20% off.
+If you’re lucky enough to score three of the same number, you’ll get 40% off your beer jugs.
+If you manage to get straight ascending digits, on the other hand, you’ll get 20% off.

 Address: 28 Kandahar Street, Singapore 198889